Vitamin B-12 Deficiency: Are You at Risk?

 Vitamin B-12 Supplementation

-Because there are not a lot of foods that naturally contain vitamin B-12, and because deficiency is so common, supplementation is generally a good idea.
-That being said, not all vitamin B-12 supplements are created equal.
+Because there aren’t a lot of foods that naturally contain vitamin B-12, and because deficiency is so common, supplementation is generally a good idea.
+That being said, not all vitamin B-12 supplements are the same.
 Some, like the sublingual vitamin B-12 spray we carry at Valley Medical, are more readily absorbed than others.

 What are the Possible Benefits of B-12 Spray?